k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/Installation.md

 You can now skip to <a href="/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/Installation.md#step-4-configure-git-and-tls">Step 4: Configure Git and TLS</a>.

 #### Option: Clone the K2view Blueprints

+> You may prefer to use Git to clone the installation files; in this case, you can clone the K2view Blueprints, which provide these files.

 Using a shell, change your directory to your K2view directory and run the following command to clone K2view Blueprints (this requires a prior installation of a Git client):